 (1) Messrs.
-O'Driscoll and Leburn were also directors during the fiscal year ended June 30, 2013.
+O'Driscoll and Leburn were also directors during the fiscal year ended June 30, 2014.
 They did not receive compensation for services as directors.
-Mr. Leburn was appointed Vice-President and CFO on November 9, 2011 and Mr. Agdern was appointed Vice-President, Marketing, of the Corporation on August 1, 2010.
+Mr. Côté became an NEO on July 1, 2013, and was a non-executive employee of the Corporation prior to this date.

-(2) Share-based awards reflect the grant date fair value of the RSU awards made to the NEOs in fiscal year 2013 under the RSU Plan.
-The number of individual RSUs granted equals the long-term incentive target value divided by the closing price of the Voting Class A Common Shares of the Corporation on the TSX of \$15.10 per share on August 26, 2010, \$15.89 per share on August 25, 2011 and \$16.95 per share on August 29, 2012, respectively.
+(2) Share-based awards reflect the grant date fair value of the RSU awards made to the NEOs in fiscal year 2014 under the RSU Plan.
+The number of individual RSUs granted equals the long-term incentive target value divided by the closing price of the Voting Class A Common Shares of the Corporation on the TSX of \$15.89 per share on August 25, 2011, \$16.95 per share on August 29, 2012 and \$21.05 per share on August 30, 2013, respectively.
 RSUs vest subject to the achievement of performance vesting measures under the RSU Plan.
-Messrs.
-Agdern and Leburn are not eligible for RSU grants.
+Mr. Leburn is not eligible for RSU grants.